Writing Down The Dark

 30 days of healing your heart

 You’ll receive a prompt to explore every second day.
 Most will be journalling prompts but some days there will be art activities (no experience required).
-You’ll also receive live Q & A support and videos each week along with a private FB page to share inspiration and support.
+You’ll also receive live Q & A support each week along with a private FB page to share inspiration and support.
 Join us:

 - to acknowledge denied feelings and unrecognised loss

 - to embody new ways of living your story